ElvisNguyen/Albetros-Snippets/README.md

 # Albetros-Snippets
-Some changes to a 2011 Conquer Online server emulator which I am no longer working on
+Some snippets from a 2011 Conquer Online server emulator which I am no longer working on